charmplusplus/charm/doc/charm++/manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 As an experimental feature, Charm++ can be installed with the CMake tool, version 3.11 or newer.
-This is currently only supported on Linux and Darwin, but not on Windows.
+This is currently supported on Linux and Darwin, but not on Windows.
-Currently, only the `charm++` and `AMPI` targets are available.

 After downloading and unpacking Charm++, it can be installed in the following way:

 .. code-block:: bash

    $ cd charm
-   $ mkdir build
+   $ mkdir build-cmake
-   $ cd build
+   $ cd build-cmake
    $ cmake ..
    $ make -j4

 By default, CMake builds the netlrts version.
 Other configuration options can be specified in the cmake command above.
-For example, to build the MPI version of Charm++ with SMP, the following command can be used:
+For example, to build Charm++ and AMPI on top of the MPI layer with SMP, the following command can be used:

 .. code-block:: bash

-   $ cmake .. -DNETWORK=mpi -DSMP=on
+   $ cmake .. -DNETWORK=mpi -DSMP=on -DTARGET=AMPI

 To simplify building with CMake, the `buildcmake` command is a simple wrapper around cmake
 that supports many of the options that `build` supports.